Introduction to Alvis

 - for light work-loads, T4 is our smallest GPU

-Running jobs on Alvis
+Running jobs on Alvis¶

-- Alvis is dedicated to AI/ML research which typically involves GPU-hungry
+- Alvis is dedicated to AI/ML research which typically involves GPU-hungry computations; therefore, your job must allocate at least one GPU

 - You only allocate GPUs (cores and memory is assigned automatically)